awsdocs/aws-systems-manager-user-guide/doc_source/systems-manager-managedinstances-advanced.md

 # Enabling the advanced\-instances tier<a name="systems-manager-managedinstances-advanced"></a>

 AWS Systems Manager offers a standard\-instances tier and an advanced\-instances tier for servers and virtual machines \(VMs\) in your hybrid environment\.
-The standard\-instances tier enables you to register a maximum of 1,000 on\-premises servers or VMs per Amazon Web Services account per AWS Region\.
+The standard\-instances tier enables you to register a maximum of 1,000 on\-premises servers or VMs per AWS account per AWS Region\.
 If you need to register more than 1,000 on\-premises servers or VMs in a single account and Region, then use the advanced\-instances tier\.
 You can activate as many managed instances in a hybrid environment as you like in the advanced\-instances tier\.
 However, all instances configured for Systems Manager using the managed\-instance activation process described earlier in [Create a managed\-instance activation for a hybrid environment](sysman-managed-instance-activation.md) are made available on a pay\-per\-use basis\.
 This also applies to Amazon Elastic Compute Cloud \(Amazon EC2\) instances that use a Systems Manager on\-premises activation \(which isn't a common scenario\)\.

 **Note**
 Advanced instances also use Session Manager to connect to your hybrid machines\.
 Session Manager provides interactive shell access to your instances\.
 For more information, see [AWS Systems Manager Session Manager](session-manager.md)\.